 - CAD limitations.
 Most CAD packages are either designed to model small objects with tremendous detail for manufacture (AutoCAD, OnShape, SolidWorks...etc) or they are designed to model large objects, but without enough detail to manufacture (Revit).

 Despite those limiting factors, and the fact that we would not currently recommended a CNC cut plywood structure as the cheapest or easiest way to build a house, we believe that this idea will become very viable in the next few years.
 Maslow and other projects are currently pushing the boundaries on making large scale digital fabrication technology available to many more people.
-As more people have access to the technology, the community knowledge needed to make this type of construction make sense.
+As more people have access to the technology, the community knowledge base needed to make this type of construction will grow, allowing for exponential improvements.